sunpy/sunpy/doc/source/guide/plotting.rst

     plt.show()

-In this example, the `~matplotlib.figure.Figure` and `~wcsaxes.WCSAxes` instances are created explicitly, and then used to modify the plot:
+In this example, the `~matplotlib.figure.Figure` and `~astropy.visualization.wcsaxes.WCSAxes` instances are created explicitly, and then used to modify the plot:

 .. plot::
     :include-source: